MrOwaisAbdullah/gigbillow/docs/features.md

 ## ❌ Features Mentioned in Docs but NOT Implemented

 - **Real Stripe Integration:** The entire payment and subscription flow is simulated.
 There are no webhooks or connections to a real Stripe account.
-- **Logo Upload/Storage:** There is no functionality for a user to upload or store a logo file.
-The system only supports embedding a logo from a public URL.